dewig/maze/README.md

 Runs the app.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-It shows a rumentary gui.
+It shows a simple gui.

 With `curl -X POST localhost:3000/solve` you can test directly the endpoint associated with functionality to solve the maze.